Sapphire and Crystals

-Sapphire and Crystals is a collective of women artists of African descent based in Chicago, IL and founded in 1987 by ceramicist and teacher Marva Lee Pitchford-Jolly and visual artist Felicia Grant Preston.
+Sapphire and Crystals is an artist collective of women of African descent, based in Chicago, Illinois.
+It was founded in 1987 by ceramicist and teacher Marva Lee Pitchford-Jolly and visual artist Felicia Grant Preston.
 The still active collective has held group exhibitions in several galleries and community spaces across Chicago with a changing line-up of members throughout their over-30-year history.
 The mission of the group was to create a network of support for black women artists and provide opportunities for them to exhibit their work.
 Outside of the collective, each member of Sapphire and Crystals holds an independent practice in a wide array of mediums.

 History

 Sapphire and Crystals emerged during a period of many other feminist groups and artist collectives in Chicago during the 1970s and 1980s.
 The early planning for Sapphire and Crystals began with conversations between Marva Lee Pitchford-Jolly and Felicia Grant Preston in 1986 as response to the dissolution of the artists' former collective, Mud People's Black Women's Resource Sharing Workshop.
+The group encourages mentoring, and exposure for early career artists through exhibitions.
 The name of the collective was inspired by the strength and beauty of the sapphire gemstone, as well as the negative "Sapphire" stereotype used against strong-willed black women, and the spiritual and healing properties crystals.